Stereographic Markov Chain Monte Carlo: Introduction

-Important modern innovations in MCMC algorithms have come from Piecewise Deterministic Markov Processes (PDMPs) \citep{bernard2009event,bouchard2018bouncy,bierkens2019zig} which offer for the first time generic recipes for non-reversible MCMC and offering substantial gains in algorithm efficiency as a result.
+Important modern innovations in MCMC algorithms have come from Piecewise Deterministic Markov Processes (PDMPs) \citep{bernard2009event,bouchard2018bouncy,bierkens2019zig} which offer for the first time generic recipes for the construction of non-reversible MCMC and often yield substantial gains in algorithm efficiency as a result.
 Although not completely necessary, it turns out to be convenient and natural to construct PDMPs as continuous time algorithms.
 While the practical use of PDMPs for posterior exploration is still in its infancy, these methods offer substantial promise.
-However PDMPs are still localised algorithms and as such usually suffer from the lack of uniform and/or geometric ergodicity \citep{vasdekis2021note,vasdekis2021speed,andrieu2021subgeometric,andrieu2021hypocoercivity}.
+However PDMPs are still localised algorithms and as such also suffer from the lack of uniform and/or geometric ergodicity on unfounded state spaces and/or heavy-tailed targets \citep{vasdekis2021note,vasdekis2021speed,andrieu2021subgeometric,andrieu2021hypocoercivity}.

 In contrast, when the target density tails are exponential or lighter, RWM, MALA, and related algorithms are generally geometrically ergodic under weak regularity conditions \citep{Roberts1996,jarner2000geometric}.
 Some transformation strategies for achieving this are described in \citep{sherlock2010random,johnson2012variable} with closely related strategies being proposed in \citep{kamatani2018efficient}, although these approaches are unlikely to regain uniform ergodicity.
 When $S$ is bounded, then MCMC algorithms are generally easily shown to be uniformly ergodic (see for example \citep{Mengersen1996} for RWM).
 This naturally suggests that transformations designed to compactify $S$ might facilitate the construction of more robust families of MCMC algorithms.
 However, finding generic solutions to the construction of such transformations which lead to well-behaved densities on the transformed space is challenging.